betterdataco/bd_app/packages/utils/README.md

 # `@dub/utils`

-`@dub/utils` is a library of utility functions that are used across app.betterdata.co's web applications.
+`@dub/utils` is a library of utility functions that are used across dub.co's web applications.

 ## Installation